What Are the Queen's Corgis Called? All About Elizabeth II's Dogs

 In the picture (from Good Housekeeping) you can see Elizabeth, George VI, Margaret and Susan the Corgi.

-if you're looking for a name for your Corgi, take a look at these Welsh names for Corgis for more ideas!
+If you're looking for a name for your Corgi, take a look at these Welsh names for Corgis for more ideas!

 How do the Queen's dogs live?

 The royal dogs have been nursery pets, just as the Queen has brought them up as puppies.
 In fact, she has controlled the breeding lines, choosing the Welsh Corgi sires herself and becoming friends with the breeders.
+This involvement ensures the continuation of the cherished traits she values in her canine companions.

 Image from Vanity Fair.